 *A Ride & Revel! cooling towel is the most popular item in our swag bags, but riders also appreciate the snacks, Brix Brewery discount coin, breakfast gift card, downtown business coupons, Visit Greeley information, and randomly-distributed special items.

-*The Revel! after-event will feature food, Lemon Wheel IPA craft beer locally brewed for Ride & Revel! by Brix Brewery & Taphouse or refreshing drinks created by Distillery 56, and live music, so plan to stick around after you're done riding!
-Also available are ice cold water, Italian Sodas, TCBY frozen yogurt, and delicious Human Bean coffee.
+*The Revel! after-event will feature food, Lemon Wheel IPA craft beer locally brewed for Ride & Revel! by Brix Brewery & Taphouse or refreshing drinks created by 477 Distilling, and live music, so plan to stick around after you're done riding!
+Also available are ice cold water, Italian Sodas, TCBY frozen yogurt.

 *Food and drink tickets may be purchased for non-riding guests at the ID Check tent.